0xchase/opensampler2/README.md

  - **Script Editor**: For editing nodes, etc

 ### Exporting
- - Entire instrument exportable as standalone library.
-Uses simplified only-main-view plugin host.
+ - Entire instrument exportable as standalone library
- - MIDI effects nodes exportable as midi effect
- - Audio effects nodes exportable as audio effect
+ - There's a "folder" modular node, can export as audio plugin
- - Exportable to run on eurorack module with Elk Audio OS???
+ - Export something to run on eurorack module with Elk Audio OS???

 ### Other
  - Push 2 display integration for sample manipulation.
 Reference [here](https://github.com/Ableton/push2-display-with-juce)